parvezs27/Datajobsanalysis/README.md

 In the WHERE clause, I chose to filter by Data Analyst roles only with the location set to "anywhere" (remote jobs), with the salary value not being a null.
 Finally, I ordered by the salary in descending order (highest to lowest) and limited the output to 10 rows.

 **Insights:**
-* **Broad Salary Range:** The top 10 paying Data Analyst roles range from $184,000 to $650,000 USD, indidicating a strong salary potential in the field.
+* **Broad Salary Range:** The top 10 paying Data Analyst roles range from $184,000 to $650,000 USD, indidicating strong salary potential in the field.
-* **Employer Diversity:** Top paying Data Analyst jobs span across various industries such as information technology (Meta), telecommunications (AT & T), Marketing/Social Media (Pinterest) and Health (UCLA Health).
+* **Employer Diversity:** Top paying Data Analyst jobs span across various industries such as information technology (Meta), telecommunications (AT & T), Marketing/Social Media (Pinterest), Health (UCLA Health) and others.
 This portrays that top salaries are available across a range of different industries and aren't limited to a select few.
 * **Job Title Variation:** There are diverse job titles in the feild including Data Analyst, Principal Data Analyst, Associate Director and Director of Analytics, reflecting the various roles and levels within the field.

 **Visualisation:**

 The results of the query were exported as a CSV file from VS Studio Code, from there I visualised the results using Excel.
-To clarify, I avoided using the "$" dollar sign in the x-axis number labels as too many dollar signs may be distracting.
-Rather, I chose to mention (USD) in the title to inform that the data is in US Dollars.
+To clarify, I avoided using the "$" dollar sign in the x-axis number labels, and opted to mention (USD) in the title to keep the visualisation de-cluttered and inform that the currency is USD.

 ![image](https://github.com/parvezs27/SQL_Data_Jobs_Analysis/assets/107979122/242e6efd-1395-482d-85e3-2c2d5dfaa590)